kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Streamlit/README.md

 ## Types of model deployment
 Model deployment is the endpoint of a data science workflow.
 Models can be deployed as:

-- Jupyter notebooks
-- API
-- Web apps

-**Jupyter notebooks**.
-Jupyter notebooks are commonly used for prototyping the data science workflow and they can be:
+  - Jupyter notebooks which are commonly used for prototyping the data science workflow and they can be:
     - Uploaded to GitHub
     - Shared as a link via Google Colab
     - Shared via Binder

-**API**.
-Models can also be deployed as a REST API using tools such as FastAPI.
-This approach does not have a frontend for displaying it graphically for ease of use.
+  - API: Models can also be deployed as a REST API using tools such as FastAPI.
+This approach **does not have** a frontend for displaying it graphically for ease of use.

-**Web apps**.
-This brings us to deploying machine learning models as web applications.
+  - Web apps.
 The traditional approach is to wrap the API via the use of web frameworks such as Django and Flask.
 A much simpler approach is to use a low-code solution such as **Streamlit** to create a web app.
 ***

 ## Four Streamlit design principles